ZhianMai/Multi-threading-in-Java/README.md

 ensure thread-safety.
 Explicit lock does not make system call but to use Java execution like spinlock to lock thread.
 So all locking operations like lock, unlock, wait, and notify need to code explicitly.

-Using explicit lock is complicated than object lock, but it has better performance and more flexible locking policy like non-blocking lock.
+Using explicit lock is more complicated than object lock, but it has better performance and more flexible locking policy like non-blocking lock.

 #### 3.7.1 Lock Interface in JUC.locks